ginestrab/Null-model-of-multiplex-network/README.md

 This repository contains:

-1) Duplex_Null_Model.m a matlab code for randomizing a duplex network keeping the multidegree distribution
+1) Duplex_Null_Model.m a matlab code for randomizing a duplex network keeping the average multidegree distribution

-2) Triplex_Null_Model.m a matlab code for randomizing a triplex network keeping the multidegree distribution
+2) Triplex_Null_Model.m a matlab code for randomizing a triplex network keeping the average multidegree distribution

+3) Swap_Duplex_Null_Model.m a matlab for randomizing a duplex keeping the exacr multidegree distribution

 These codes can be redistributed and/or modified under the terms of the GNU General Public License as published by